chloeekk/chloeekk.github.io/posts/ai-max-for-search-seo-sem-collaboration-customer-acquisition/index.md

 If your site’s structure, intent layering, or attribution logic isn’t clear, start small with AI Max by **limiting eligible pages**, then gradually optimize and expand based on system behavior.

 ### Should You Abandon Dedicated Landing Pages and Use Only Website Pages?
-Many teams ponder this before adopting AI Max for Search: if the system favors clear, intent-aligned content pages, should they **ditch traditional landing pages and optimize their website for ad承接?
+Many teams ponder this before adopting AI Max for Search: if the system favors clear, intent-aligned content pages, should they **ditch traditional landing pages and optimize their website for ad**?

 The recommendation: **Don’t abandon landing pages, but "website-ize" them—align their structure, semantics, and behavior with your main site.**